Coke-Zhang/scGCO-1/README.md

 |                   ├── create_performance_bigdata_R.ipynb # the code is for millions simulate data
 |                   ├── scGCO_performance_run.ipynb # the code is for testing scGCO running speed and occupied CPU memory with simulate data

-|                   ├── SPARK_performance_run.R # the code is for testing scGCO running speed and occupied CPU memory with simulate data
+|                   ├── SPARK_performance_run.R # the code is for testing SPARK running speed and occupied CPU memory with simulate data
 |                   ├── spatialDE_simulate_script.ipynb # the code is for testing spatialDE running speed and occupied CPU memory with simulate data
 │   ├── README.md
 |